usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 6. RBW = Resolution bandwidth [Hz] \<Required for swept-freq\> `float`
 7. VBW = Video bandwidth [Hz] \<Required for swept-freq\> `float`
 8. Atten = COTS sensor attenuation [dB] \<Required for swept-freq\> `float`
+9.  sampRate = Sampling rate - required for I/Q capture.

 # 5. Transfer Mechanism

+TBD...

-TCP sockets or HTTPS posts will be used to transfer data from sensor (client) to staging server either real time or post-acquisition.
+TCP sockets or HTTPS posts will be used to transfer data from sensor (client) to  the server either real time or post-acquisition.

 ### 5.1.
 Socket Setup

-A socket is a standard API for networking that is uniquely identified by internet address, end-to-end protocol, and port number.
-We will use a stream socket that uses transmission control protocol (TCP) to establish a reliable and bidirectional byte-stream channel (where all transmissions arrive in order with no duplicates).
-In the client-server communication, the client is active and initiates communication.
-The server is passive; it waits and responds to client communications.

-The following setup is performed when a socket is used for communications between client and server: (1) Both server and client create a socket.
-This creates the interface; it does not specify where data will be coming from or going to.
-(2) Server instructs TCP protocol implementation to listen for connections.
-(3) To allow for perpetual client connections the server repeatedly (a) accepts new connections, (b) communicates, and (c) closes the connection.
-(4) To transfer data, the client establishes a connection, communicates, and closes the connection.

-If a socket is using during a sequence of acquisitions, the socket is kept open for the entire sequence.
-For each message, the client sends a preceding integer (and /CR) that indicates the number of ASCII characters in the header of the message that follows.
+The sensor is a pure client.
+For security reasons, it does not accept inbound connections (may be placed behind a firewall that blocks inbound connection).
+The client initiates the connection to the server.
+As soon as it connects, it sends a System message, followed by a Location Message, thus establishing its system and location parameters.
+These two messages are mandatory.
+After this, the sensor sends a Data Message, followed by a stream of power vectors.
+Each power vector has a length of DataMessage.mPar.n.

 ### 5.2.
 HTTPS post

 ### 5.3.
 MSOD Ingest Process

-A database schema applies a set of integrity constraints during the data ingest process.
-Each field is constrained by (data type) and {range of value}.
-As new types of sensors and measurements are developed, data requirements will change (e.g., existing message syntax will likely evolve, new message types will likely be added).